stanley-1/tp/docs/DeveloperGuide.md

 *MSS*

-1. User requests to **list contacts (UC02)** or **find contact (UC03)**
+1. User requests to **list contacts (UC02)** or **find contact (UC03)**.
-2. SociaLite returns a list of contacts according to the UC called
+2. SociaLite returns a list of contacts according to the UC called.
-3. User requests to delete a specific contact in the list
+3. User requests to delete a specific contact in the list.
-4. SociaLite deletes the contact
+4. SociaLite deletes the contact.

     Use case ends.